Max Planck Research Group Neural Computation

 In a related line of research, the group aims to get a full understanding of the neural architechture underlying the head-direction system across species and the life-span, as well as its contribution to navigation and other forms cognition.
 Head-direction cells are found throughout an extended network of brain areas, including retrosplenial cortex.
 This area is also a key structure for long-term memory and an important component in systems-level models (see above).
 Thus this direction of research also intersects with the other research areas in the group.

-The third line of research centers around the function of the subiculum, for instance with regard to the coding of environmental boundaries.
-This area is often neglected in computational models of the hippocampal formation and has recently seen the publication of many important results that challange the old text-book notion of the subiculum as a mere output relay of the hippocampus.
+The third line of research centers around the function of less well-studied parts of the hippocampal system, namely the subiculum and the dentate gyrus.
+The subiculum is often neglected in computational models of the hippocampal formation and has recently seen the publication of many important results that challange the old text-book notion of the subiculum as a mere output relay of the hippocampus.
+Similarly, the dentate remains poorly understood, less often modelled, and its function within and beyond pattern separation remains to be explored.

 Additional Research Interests

-The group’s main focus lies on long-term memory and the hippocampal system.
+The group’s main focus lies on long-term memory, navigation and the hippocampal system.
 However, as PI I hold additional research interests, such as prefrontal executive control (specifically of memory recall), reinforcement learning, central pattern generators (vertebrate and invertebrate), cognitive or neuro-robotics, consciousness, and large scale brain models (à la Spaun).
-There is space in the group to work on these topics (or other interesting computational projects) as a student or to collaborate with us on these topics.
+There is room to work on these topics or other interesting computational projects.
+For instance, the Neural Compuation Group won 2nd place in the 2025 Algonauts challange with a comparatively lightweight transformer architecture for predicting fMRI signals in response to multimodal video signals, narrowly missing 1st place.

 -